 Alrighty, so I've given you more information than you ever wanted to know about another obscure doll line.
 Since this IS Throwback Thursday a review comes next.
 I can't review Happy D properly because her old body is gone.
 Too bad too, because the joints were great.
-To find an all-original Flavas doll I turned to eBay and they came through.
+No, in order to find an all-original Flavas doll I had to browse eBay, and they came through.
 Small wonder I'm broke!
 Anyway, here's good ol' P. Bo.
 I got the sports version, one of the first waves to come out.

 T-Boz (LOL).
 I like the idea of picking this doll's name myself, but for now I'll just stick with a simple "Bo."
 I almost hate deboxing this gal since I got her NRFB, but dolls are for playing with.
 Right?
 Right!
 Out you come, Bo!